The History of Moroccan Rugs

 Sam: You’re welcome, John.
 My pleasure, always.

-John: And for more information about Sam, The Rug Gallery and oriental rugs and carpets visit ruggallerycincy.com or call 513-793-9505.
+John: And for more information about Sam, The Rug Gallery and oriental rugs and carpets visit [theruggallery.com] or call 513-793-9505.
 Make sure you catch the latest episodes by subscribing to this podcast on iTunes, and if you can take the time to give us a review on iTunes as well, we’d appreciate that.
-See you next time on the Rug Gallery.
+See you next time on The Rug Gallery.